nicholasdille/container-slides/160_gitlab_ci/020_variables/ci.md

 ---

-## Pro tip: Masked variables for all values
+## Pro tip 1: Masked variables for all values

 Many values are rejected by GitLab